 When the recall has been completed, MPI audits the process to see if the recall could have been done better.
 We also look for improvements to food safety practices that could have avoided the recall in the first place.

 Find out more

-Read the checklist showing the steps businesses take to notify a food recall:
+Read the steps food businesses take to notify a food recall:

 Who to contact

 If you have questions about food recalls, email firstname.lastname@example.org